On this page

 Update a Lookup Table

 1. In Amplitude, navigate to Sources, find the Lookup Table in the Sources List.
-Click on it to open its General tab.
+Click it to open its General tab.

 2. Open the Edit Lookup Table Configuration tab.